wasmerio/wasmer/lib/vm/README.md

 # Wasmer Runtime

-This is the `wasmer-runtime` crate, which contains wasm runtime library support, supporting the wasm ABI used by any [`wasmer-engine`] implementation.
+This is the `wasmer-vm` crate, which contains wasm runtime library support, supporting the wasm ABI used by any [`wasmer-engine`] implementation.

 [`wasmer-engine`]: https://crates.io/crates/wasmer-engine